rasik210/rasik210/README.md

 ### Namaste! 👋

+I'm Rasik.
 I'm a programmer.
-I write code.
+I'm an eternal learner.

-The default repository contains code for deploying a plain HTML file into Azure web app.
-This is a plain vanilla application with the help of which you can learn how to setup end to end CI/CD DevOps pipeline for a simple web application.
+This default repository contains code for deploying a plain HTML file into Azure web app.
+This is a very simple web application containing just one HTML web page.
+Here you can learn, how to setup end to end GitHub's CI/CD DevOps pipeline for a web application.

+Here are the steps that you can follow to run this code in Azure environment:
+    - Open Azure portal.
+Now, create an Azure web app using "Node-20-lts" as runtime stack and "Linux" as target operating system.
+    - Name of Azure web app above will have to be updated in ".github\workflows\main_tictactoebharat.yml" file in the code base.
+    - Commit the changes in ".github\workflows\main_tictactoereact.yml" file and push the changes to your GitHub repository to trigger CI/CD workflow.
+    - Once the CI/CD execution completes, go to the web app on the Azure portal.
+Go to "Overview" section in left pane.
+Click the link below the "Default domain" field in the right pane.
+    - Now view the HTML page in a new browser tab that has opened.

-For this solution to work, the Azure web app must be using Node as runtime stack and Linux as the target operating system.
-This code repository will not work if you target Node runtime stack on Windows operating system.
+Caution: This code repository or the CI/CD pipeline will not work if you use Node runtime stack targeting Windows operating system.

 - 🔭 I’m actively looking for freelance projects.
-- 🌱 I’m currently learning React and Azure DevOps
+- 🌱 I’m currently learning JavaScript, React and Azure DevOps

 <!--
 **rasik210/rasik210** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.